Springwood - Winmalee

 AreaSearch analysis reveals Springwood - Winmalee significantly outperforming the majority of regions assessed nationwide

-Conversely, professional & technical services employ only 6.4% of local workers, lower than Greater Sydney's 11.5%.
-The area may lack local employment opportunities as indicated by Census data.
-Over September 2024 to September 2025, labour force levels decreased by 4.1%, with a 3.7% employment decline, leading to a 0.4 percentage point drop in unemployment rate.
-Meanwhile, Greater Sydney saw employment growth of 2.1%.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%, better than the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Springwood-Winmalee's employment mix indicates local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.
+Conversely, professional & technical services employ only 6.4% of local workers, below Greater Sydney's 11.5%.
+The area appears to have limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, labour force levels decreased by 4.1%, alongside a 3.7% decline in employment, leading to a fall in unemployment rate by 0.4 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Springwood-Winmalee's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment